-The Difference Between Hair Restoration and Hair Transplant
+The Difference Between Hair Restoration & Hair Transplant

 While the terms hair restoration and hair transplant are pretty widely known, the differences between them aren’t as clear to most.
 Though often used interchangeably, there is a distinction to be made.
 Below, we explore the differences in terms and the types of restoration and transplants available.

 What Is Hair Restoration?

 The term hair restoration includes all services and techniques available in the market to restore hair or give the look of hair density, which may include hair transplant, a surgical procedure that harvests hair from donor areas and transplants them to areas of concern (including robotic hair restoration with the less-invasive follicular unit extraction, or FUE, method), platelet-rich plasma (PRP) injections, scalp micropigmentation, use of prescription medications such as Finasteride or Dutasteride, as well as topical applications such as minoxidil.

 If you’re concerned about hair loss but aren’t quite ready for hair transplant surgery, nonsurgical hair restoration options are available, ranging from medications to scalp injections that use your own blood’s growth factors.

 Scalp micropigmentation uses very fine needles to inject pigment into the scalp, creating the appearance of tiny hair follicles.
 This non-surgical technique, known as Scalp Camo® at Barber Surgeons Guild® ( BSG), can create the appearance of greater hair density, or can add natural-looking depth and definition to thinning hair.
 Scalp micropigmentation is designed to help men and women of all ages.